bcgov/PSP/openshift/4.0/templates/Logging/README.md

 - Collect logs of PIMS-APP and PIMS-API every SLEEP_TIME (--since=1hr,2hr etc.)
 - Archive all collected to logs after an EXPORT_TIME
-- Send archieved logs to Azure blob container using curl
+- Send archieved logs to Azure blob or s3 container using curl
 - Sleep and repeat.

 Will require that your namespace default service account has view permission, so it can get read other pod's logs.